philkisters/laravelspa/README.md

 # Laravel SPA
 Basic Single Page Application with Laravel, Vuejs, Vue-Router, Vuex and UIkit3.
-Can be used to quickstart an web application.
+Can be used to quickstart a web application.

 ## TODOs:
 - Login / Register without reload